FRC1257/robotics-training/docs/frc/1-Basics/3-Pneumatics.md

 ---

-## Programming: Setup and Control
+## Programming

 We can now translate the basics of pneumatics into our robot program.
-Doing so isn't too difficult.

 Initializing and commanding solenoids in the program is similar to how we did in the [Motors.md](https://frc1257.github.io/robotics-training/#/frc/1-Basics/2-Motors) section.
 Two things must be known before creating our program, however: whether *single* or *double* solenoids are being used, and also the respective ID port numbers on the PCM.
 Here's what we'll do: